Should VOID Assigns Mean "Fully Remove A Key"?

 I think it is worth it, to allow voids to unset variables--and remove them from maps--without having to write branching code to use a special removal operation.
 If you truly are writing something "full-band" that wants to do meta-assignment -or- unset the variable, I guess it's acceptable that then you have to branch your code to do either a meta-assignment or a non-meta void assignment (or use the UNSET function).

-Back to the question: if VOID doesn't remove from MAP!, it's useless.
+If VOID doesn't remove from MAP!, it's useless.
 But VOID can't remove fields from FRAME!, because you can't remove fields from frames--and it's not what we'd want it to do.
 You need to still be able to FOR-EACH enumerate a FRAME! to get at its keys, even if they're not assigned yet.

 OBJECT! has the same underlying implementation as FRAME!--just an ordered set of slots in memory.
 Why would VOID assignment remove any of those slots from enumeration?
 LET variables start out life in the unset state...so why wouldn't a VOID assignment return them to that state?